Whatafrog/ClangenPlusPlus/README.md

 - Any sound overwrites (when that feature becomes available)
 - Any patrol, event or condition overwrites (they can be additions/deletions aslong as they edit an existing file!)

+What will **NOT** work are:

+- Any code rewrites
+- Any theme tweakings

 **I am more than happy (with permission from the owners of course) to make mods compatible with this one!**

 -------------------------------------------------------------------------------